 ED 680 Strategic Organizational Leadership (3) Offered on campus: Spring; online: Spring, Summer.
 This course is designed to equip the student for leadership positions in a dynamic global environment.
 Students will demonstrate comprehension in major leadership theories of change management, organizational effectiveness, and communication as they interact with organizational design.
 These concepts will be studied from a Christian perspective.
 Students will use case studies, classroom presentations, and research to investigate the meaning and practice of leadership and of increasing organizational effectiveness.

-ED 716 Considerations of Learning and Instructional Practice (3) Offered on campus: Summer even.
+ED 716 Considerations of Learning and Instructional Practice (3) Offered on campus: Summer even; online: Fall.
 The graduate student will examine the learning theories such as behaviorism, cognitive processes, information processing, mastery learning, and developmental learning theories.
 In addition, the student will develop a knowledgeable framework from which to make an application to the Christian perspective of the child’s learning process.

 ED 718 Educational Statistics (3) Offered on campus: Summer odd; online: Spring even, Summer odd.
 Students will examine descriptive and inferential statistical techniques as applied to educational research.
 Students will also examine hypothesis testing, correlation techniques, and analysis of variance.
 Students will analyze data using SPSS software.
 Students will practice these statistical techniques by producing several educational results sections based upon the educational data provided.

 ED 724 Crafting Formal Research (3) Offered on campus: Summer odd; online: Spring.
 This writing course introduces graduate students to dissertation research.
 Given a sample research topic, students learn how to develop problem and purpose statements, formulate research questions, and locate relevant, current literature.
 Students will learn Chicago style and apply it in writing an introduction and literature review on the topic.